pscon/Course-Goal-App-React-Native-/README.md

 # Course-Goal-App-React-Native-

 This is a simple Goal Application built using React Native that allows users to set and track their goals.
 The application allows users to create, update, and delete their goals.
-Users can also mark their goals as complete or incomplete, and view their progress toward their goals.
+Users can also view their progress toward their goals.

 # Getting Started